Enselic/git-repo-language-trends/README.md

 Programming langauge usage is determined by the total number of newline characters in files with a given file extension.

+It is easy to come up with something more fancy, but it would be overkill.

 # Performance